 Workplace air monitoring

-Our workplace air monitoring service will keep you informed about your workforce’s exposure to airborne hazards.
-In brief, this means that we will check compliance against the exposure limits published in EH40/2005 – Workplace exposure limits.
-Furthermore our expert technicians will work closely with you through a workplace air monitoring campaign to ensure that your business meets its legal obligations under COSHH.
-When the work is complete we will provide you with a detailed test report.
-In short, this will give you advice on actions that will reduce the hazards to an acceptable level.
-Acting on this advice will ensure the protection of your staff, which in turn could improve production and increase staff morale.
+Our workplace air monitoring service will keep you informed about your workforce’s exposure to airborne dust and gases.
+In brief, this means that we will check compliance against the exposure limits given in EH40/2005 – Workplace exposure limits.
+Furthermore, our air sampling experts will work with you, during a workplace air sampling campaign, to ensure that your business meets its legal obligations under COSHH.
+When the work is complete we will send you with a detailed workplace air test report.
+In short, this will give you advice on the actions you need to take to reduce the dust or gas to a safe level.
+Acting on this advice will ensure the safety of your staff, which in turn could improve production and increase staff morale.

 Quality is key to our work.
-This is why all of our workplace air monitoring uses equipment that has been checked and calibrated through an unbroken chain of comparisons back to National Standards.
-This means that all of our measurements are traceable and reliable.
-In addition, we submitted all of our samples to UKAS accredited labs that participate in the Workplace Analysis Scheme for Proficiency (WASP).
+As a result, all of our workplace air monitoring uses kit that has been checked and calibrated through an unbroken chain, back to National Standards.
+This means that all of our air sampling tests are traceable and reliable.
+In addition, we submit all of our samples to UKAS accredited labs that participate in the Workplace Analysis Scheme for Proficiency (WASP).